JiaT7S/JiaT7S/README.md

 - 💬 Ask me about how 2 suck 2 ni84z d
 - 📫 How to reach me: idk XD
 - 😄 Pronouns: helicopter/m45turbat0r
-- ⚡ Fun fact: once upon a time, i used to troll some repos but they didn't understand that it's just a mini joke XD
+- ⚡ Fun fact: once upon a time, i used to troll some repos but they didn't understand that it's just a silly joke XD